 Diet changes can affect how you feel.
 Keep a food journal to track what you eat and how your body responds physically and mentally.
-More control over your food means more control over your life.
+More control over your food means more control over your health.

 Feeling good starts within you.
 Even when it feels like things can't slow down, it's a good idea to carve out some time each day, even just 10 minutes, to get centered and relax.

 Solid sack time is one of the most important things you can do for whole-body restoration.
 It's a physical, mental, emotional refresher that can do wonders for your overall happiness and well-being.
 Unfortunately, many people have trouble taking full advantage of the benefits of sleep for a variety of reasons.